Pathonpatham Noottandu

 Pathonpatham Noottandu was released in theatres on 8 September 2022.
+The film won three Kerala State Film Awards.

 Plot

-A young Velayudha Chekavar from Arattupuzha arrives at the English East India Company headquarters at Travancore for asking a lord for a permit to export cardamom.
-There he watches a brutal fighting contested between slaves conducted by the English officers along with some nobles and other guests.
-When the winner is coerced by the officers to kill the loser by bludgeoning, Chekavar interferes and saves him, but a fight happens and Velayudha Chekavar manages to escape without getting shot.
+A young Arattupuzha Velayudha Panicker from Arattupuzha arrives at the English East India Company headquarters at Travancore to ask a lord for a permit to export cardamom.
+There he witnesses a brutal fight match between slaves conducted by British Raj officers along with some nobles and other guests.
+When the winner is coerced by the officers to kill the loser by bludgeoning, Chekavar interferes and saves him, but a fight breaks out.
+Chekavar manages to escape without getting shot.

-The Maharaja of Travancore calls Velayudha Chekavar to the Durbar to ask his help to find and capture Kayamkulam Kochunni who stole sacred salagram ornaments from the Padmanabhaswamy Temple.
-The naduvazhi ministers and governors dissuade the Maharaja from enlisting him with the task because Velayudha Chekavar was a lower caste Ezhava.
-Since Kochunni assaulted Paachupanikkar, the commander-in-chief of Travancore Army, and his assistants during their attempt to capture him, Maharaja announces a reward of 100 gold coins to whoever gives information about Kochunni.
-Meanwhile, Kochunni who stole the chest of ornaments had hid it under the ground near the palace, he plans to recover it during the wedding celebration of prince.
+The Maharaja of Travancore calls Velayudha Chekavar to the Durbar to enlist his help in finding and capturing Kayamkulam Kochunni, who stole sacred salagram ornaments from the Padmanabhaswamy Temple.
+The Naduvazhi ministers and governors dissuade the Maharaja from enlisting him with the task because Chekavar belonged to the Ezhava community, that was deemed as lower caste.
+Since Kochunni assaulted Paachupanikkar, the commander-in-chief of Travancore Army, and his assistants during their attempt to capture him, Maharaja announces a reward to whoever gives information about Kochunni.
+Meanwhile, Kochunni plans to recover the chest of ornaments he stole and hid underground near the palace during the prince's wedding celebration.

-Chekavar builds a Shiva temple for the lower caste people.
-He gets arrested for the same on the order of the Diwan as it was forbidden for the lower caste to worship an idol.
-While in jail, the deputy commander-in-chief, Padaveedan Nambi and the naduvazhi Panikkasseri Kaimal plans to poison Chekavar to death.
-Inspector Kannan Kurup, the son of former commander-in-chief comes in to the rescue of Chekavar and asks him not to have anything given by the jailors.
-The queen who knows about his arrest issues order to release him.
-The queen then meets him and asks his help to retrieve the stolen ornaments and capture Kochunni.
+Chekavar builds a Shiva temple for the lower caste people, which gets him arrested on the order of the Diwan as it's forbidden for them to worship an idol.
+While in jail, the deputy commander-in-chief, Padaveedan Nambi, and the naduvazhi Panikkasseri Kaimal, plan to poison Chekavar to death.
+Inspector Kannan Kurup, the son of the former commander-in-chief, saves Chekavar.
+The queen issues an order to release Chekavar.
+She then meets him and asks his help to retrieve the stolen ornaments and capture Kochunni.

-On the wedding evening, Kochunni arrives to retrieve the hidden chest.
-Kurup finds him and catches him but lets him free as Kochunni offers half the price of the ornaments.
-Kochunni and Kurup tries to sell the chest to Looper, an Englishman who exports ivory and antiques to England and France.
-Chekavar arrives there and defeats Kochunni and his team and retrieves the chest.
-Kurup and Looper escape.
-Kochunni gets jailed.
-Maharaja offers the reward of veera shringhala and 1008 gold coins, but his ministers advice him against giving it directly by the Mahraja conforming to untouchability law.
+During the wedding evening, Kochunni arrives to retrieve the hidden chest.
+Kurup finds and catches him but lets him free in exchange for half the price of the ornaments.
+Kochunni and Kurup try to sell the chest to Looper, an Englishman who exports ivory and antiques to England and France.
+Chekavar arrives and defeats Kochunni and his team, and retrieves the chest while Kurup and Looper escape.
+After Kochunni gets jailed, Maharaja offers the reward of veera shringhala and 1008 gold coins, but his ministers advise him against giving it directly by the Mahraja conforming to untouchability law.
 Seeing this, Chekavar rejects the reward.
-To honour him, Maharaja confers him the title Panicker, thenceforth he is known as Arattupuzha Velayudha Panicker.
-Kurup meets Kochunni in jail and Kochunni offers him stolen gold coins in return for killing Velayudha Panicker.
+To honour him, Maharaja confers Chekavar the title Panicker, thenceforth he is known as Arattupuzha Velayudha Panicker.
+Kurup meets Kochunni in jail and is offered stolen gold coins in return for killing Velayudha Panicker.